 I used to always have Netflix or a TV show playing in the background while I worked to keep the silence from interfering with my work flow.
 A few years back, I got hooked on Serial (my first podcast as a listener!) and love finding a new one to tune into.
 I typically binge listen as much as I can while working, driving, sitting in car line or doing chores around the house.
 If you haven’t gotten into podcasts or need new recommendations, now’s the time to jump in.
 Clearly, I have a thing for true crime podcasts.
-After putting together this list, I realize that category far outweighs the others and it reminds me of this meme.
+After putting together this list, I realize that category far outweighs the others.
+Oh well!

 Crime & Thrillers